Relativistic Bose-Einstein condensation with disorder: Conclusions and Perspectives

-To conclude, we remark on an important point with respect to the fact that random mass models generate effective interactions that mimic a negative coupling constant.
+We remark on an important point with respect to the fact that random mass models generate effective interactions that mimic a negative coupling constant.
 Many authors claim that non-relativistic bosons only make sense in a random potential when they present repulsive interactions~\cite{fisher}.
-Nevertheless, there are many examples that justify the study of a free theory in the presence of random fluctuations.
+Nevertheless, there are many examples that even for a free theory one can define the theory in a controllable fashion.
 For instance, relativistic scalar field models with negative coupling constant were investigated in the literature and meaningful results were obtained -- see for example Refs.~\cite{prova,brandt1,brandt2,riva,gaw,lang}.
 Based on the results obtained in Ref.~\cite{parisi}, where it has been shown that the theory with a negative coupling constant develops a condensate, Arias~\textit{et al}~\cite{arias} discussed the thermodynamics of a asymptotically free Euclidean self-interacting scalar field defined in a compact spatial region without boundaries.
-In addition, based on the results of Refs.~\cite{pe9,pe10}, we have discussed the effects of randomness over quantum fields in different physical scenarios.
-Ref.~\cite{krein1} proposed in condensed matter physics setting an analog model for fluctuations of the light cone.
-Also, a free massive scalar field in inhomogeneous random media was studied in~\cite{new}.
-After performing the averages over the random functions, the two- and four-point causal Green's function of the model were presented up to one-loop approximation.
-More recently, Refs.~\cite{detector} and~\cite{detector2} investigated the influence of fluctuations of the event horizon on the transition rate of a two-level system which interact with a quantum field.
-The natural extension of such works is to consider the renormalized vacuum energy density associated with a quantum field in the presence of a stochastic ensemble of fluctuating geometries.
-This is under investigation by the authors.

-\acknowledgments We thank C. Bessa for many helpful discussions.
-Work partially supported by CNPq, FAPERJ and FAPESP (Brazilian agencies).